 The financial information below for Aquila Gas Pipeline for the 9 months ended September 30, 2002 and the years ended December 31, 2001 and 2000 and as of September 30, 2002 and December 31, 2001 has been derived from the audited consolidated financial statements of Aquila Gas Pipeline included elsewhere in this prospectus supplement.
-The financial information below for Aquila Gas Pipeline for the years ended December 31, 1999 and 1998 and as of December 31, 2000, 1999 and 1998 has been derived from unaudited consolidated financial statements of Aquila Gas Pipeline, which are not included in this prospectus supplement.
+The financial information below for Aquila Gas Pipeline as of December 31, 2000 has been derived from unaudited consolidated financial statements of Aquila Gas Pipeline, which are not included in this prospectus supplement.